Capitol Hill violence: Explosives found at RNC, DNC 'the real deal,' sources say

 PROTESTERS DESCEND ON NATION’S STATE CAPITALS AS CHAOS UNFOLDS IN DC

-Washington D.C.’s Metropolitan Police said late Wednesday that by day's end, four people were killed and at least 70 people were arrested.
+Washington D.C.’s Metropolitan Police said Thursday morning four people were killed and at least 70 people were arrested in connection with the unrest of curfew violations.
 At least 14 MPD officers were hurt.

 CLICK HERE TO GET THE FOX NEWS APP